microsoft/muzic/songmass/README.md

 │        ├── song_id_valid.txt
 │        └── song_id_test.txt
 ```
 We can consider para data as mono data and convert lyric file into bpecode to handle dictionary.
+The processed bpecode and dictionaries have been uploaded under [data](data/).

 ## Training